pcaressa/straybasic/straybasic.md

 The wildest street Basic just passed execution on in these cases, I preferred a more rigorous approach.

 Some Basics, as the ZX Spectrum one, didn't provide the `ON` instruction but allowed for *any* expression as argument of a `GOTO`, so that one could use *computed goto*, a mainteinance nightmare.
-StrayBasic provides them, so we can write
+StrayBasic provides computed `GOTO`s, so we can write

     >10 LET X = 3
     >20 IF X < 0 OR X > 3 THEN 150